ethanshea-ms/live-video-analytics/utilities/video-analysis/jupyter/readme.md

 # Jupyter Notebook Samples
 This repository contains Jupyter notebook samples for Live Video Analytics (LVA).
 To get started, click on any of the samples listed in the table below.

+## Terminology
+We refer to three different environments in this sample.
+Here are descriptions for each of them for future reference:

+1. Azure Cloud Services - cloud-based services run on Azure datacenters.
+2. Development PC - the machine you are currently using to run this sample.
+This PC should have the required tools mentioned above.
+3. IoT Edge Device - another machine (be it a virtual machine or a computationally light powered mini PC) used to run LVA on the Edge.
+This IoT Edge device must be installed with a Debian-based Unix system with x64/AMD64 architecture.
+ARM processors are not supported yet.

+Per your preference, environments 2 and 3 can be the same machine (i.e., developing, debugging, and deploying this sample all on the same IoT Edge device).

 ## List of samples

 | Name       | Extension | Accelerator| Description | Passed<sup>i</sup> |